pointless-trojan/math-assignment/README.md

 There are a couple of variants of the program, it currently runs as API but can be scaled as a micro service easily

 #Getting Started
 The APIs are testable through unit tests.
-You need to set up the project as a maven project and simply execute the tests
+You need to set up the project as a maven project and simply execute the tests.
+The repository was created using Spring Initializr.
+There might be some extra utility code that can help build/run the code in different ways.

 ##Prerequisites
 *jdk 8